George Worth: Early and personal life

 He later served as Captain of the South Orangetown, New York Ambulance Corps and Chief Commissioner of the Orangeburg, New York Fire Department.

 Fencing career

-Worth began fencing while he was a youth in Hungary, at Salle Santelli, the salle d’armes of Italo Santelli, a sabre coach and the father of Giorgio Santelli, who became a five-time US Olympic coach.
-During his two years in Cuba, Worth won the Cuban national sabre championship and fenced often with Ramon Fonst, who had won the Olympic championship in both 1900 and 1904.
+Worth began fencing while he was a youth in Hungary, at Salle Santelli, the fencing school of Italo Santelli.
+Italo Santelli was recognized as the pre-eminent sabre coach of his era and the father of Giorgio Santelli, who became a five-time US Olympic coach.
+During Worth's two years in Cuba, he won the Cuban national sabre championship and fenced often with Ramon Fonst, who had won the Olympic championship in both 1900 and 1904.

 US Championship

 Worth won the US AFLA national sabre championship in 1954, and was a 5-time medalist.
 He was a member of 14 national championship teams, representing Salle Santelli his entire career.

 Olympics

 Worth competed at four Olympic Games for the US Olympic team—in 1948, 1952, 1956, and 1960.

+Bronze medal

 He won a bronze medal at the 1948 Summer Olympics in London at 33 years of age in the team saber competition, and he reached the finals and placed fifth in the individual saber event.

 At the 1952 Summer Olympics in Helsinki at 37 years of age, he reached the quarterfinals in the solo event and advanced to the final in the team saber event, where they finished in fourth place.

 At the 1956 Summer Olympics in Melbourne at 41 years of age, he reached the semifinals in the sabre event.
-In the team event they had a bye into the semifinals, where they were defeated.
+In the team event, they had a bye into the semifinals, where they were defeated.

 His final Olympics was the 1960 Summer Olympics in Rome at 45 years of age, where he and his team placed fourth in the sabre competition.